 - The performance information is relevant.
 It is related to stated strategic goals and performance targets and enables an assessment of our progress towards achieving the goals and targets.
 It shows how the Office achieved the results and how it measured its progress in achieving its performance targets. - The performance information is reliable.
-It is based on data that are accurate, complete, and available over a long period of time and at a reasonable cost.
+It is based on data that is accurate, complete, and available over a long period of time and at a reasonable cost.
 It is derived from data that is fair and unbiased and capable of being replicated by independent and knowledgeable observers. - The performance information is understandable.
 It provides the level of detail needed to enable a proper understanding of performance and is limited to a key set of performance measures that are comparable over time and aggregated at appropriate and meaningful levels.

-Strategic Goals and Priorities Performance Measures and Targets 2019 Actual Results Demonstrate focus on the most relevant audit areas Priorities - Seek input from key stakeholder groups to identify areas of focus - Streamline processes to determine areas of focus - Communicate multi-year work plan with key The Standing Committees on Public Accounts and Crown and Central Agencies accept 90% of our recommendations The results are based on recommendations considered by each Standing Committee during their meetings over the last five-year period (e.g., for 2019 - April 2014 to March 2019) Target met 100% (2018 - 100%) stakeholders Government acts on 85% of the Office's recommendations Results for Type 1 recommendations are based on all recommendations that are more than one year old and do not involve major changes made in a five-year period (e.g., for 2019 - April 2014 to March 2019) Results for Type 2 recommendations are based on all recommendations that are more than five years old and involve major changes made in a 10-year period (e.g., for 2019 - April 2009 to March 2019) Target met Type 1 - 97% (2018 - 95%) Type 2 - 97% (2018 - 97%)
+Strategic Goals and Priorities Performance Measures and Targets 2020 Actual Results Demonstrate focus on the most relevant audit areas Priorities - Seek input from key stakeholder groups to identify areas of focus - Streamline processes to determine areas of focus - Communicate multi-year work plan with key stakeholders The Standing Committees on Public Accounts and Crown and Central Agencies accept 90% of our recommendations The results are based on recommendations considered by each Standing Committee during their meetings over the last five-year period (e.g., for 2020 - April 2015 to March 2020) Government acts on 85% of the Office's recommendations Results for Type 1 recommendations are based on all recommendations that are more than one year old and do not involve major changes made in a five-year period (e.g., for 2020 - April 2015 to March 2020) Results for Type 2 recommendations are based on all recommendations that are more than five years old and involve major changes made in a 10-year period (e.g., for 2020 - April 2010 to March 2020) Target met 100% (2019 - 100%) Target met Type 1 - 94% (2019 - 97%) Type 2 - 98% (2019 - 97%)